 The resistance goes up incrementally and is applied consistently to the flywheel.
 It doesn’t slip so there is no jerkiness when you are pedaling.
 Also the resistance does increase steadily so you get a steadily harder intensity, it doesn’t go from easy to impossible in one quarter turn but it can take a little getting used to begin with.

 There are no resistance levels marked on the knob.
 This is normal for spin bikes with manual resistance.
-The only ones that I’ve seen that have levels are those with magnetic resistance such as the Diamondback 510Ic ($200 more) or the Keiser M3 plus (which is over a $1000 more).
+The only ones that I’ve seen that have levels are those with magnetic resistance such as the Diamondback 510Ic or the Keiser M3 range or Schwinn IC4

 It does make it harder to get back to previous resistance level if someone has changed it since your previous workout.
 You are left with guessing or estimating where you were up to previously.